 Week 1: Starting to write fiction

-Welcome to this free course Start writing fiction.
+Welcome to this free course, Start writing fiction: characters and stories.
 Start by watching the introductory video from course author, Derek Neale.

-Start writing fiction focuses on a skill which is central to the writing of all stories and novels – creating characters.
+Start writing fiction: characters and stories focuses on a skill which is central to the writing of all stories and novels – creating characters.
 You’ll hear from a variety of writers talking about how they started and how they created their stories and characters.
 You’ll learn the benefits of using a writer’s notebook or journal, how to read like a writer and how to edit, as you start writing your own stories.

 Each week’s work is designed to take about three hours – but if you want to develop your skills as a writer you may well spend longer than this.
 Even just a short paragraph can take a while to get right – though sometimes, of course it can work more or less immediately.
 How long you spend on the writing exercises is up to you – but you will develop best as a writer if you recognise that writing can’t usually be done quickly, it’s something you need to live with and return to again and again.
 This course is designed with that in mind.